mpflynnx/c-programming/docs/variable-types-and-using-printf-scanf.md

 ### Modifiers

-We can assign modifiers to char, init, float and double types.
+We can assign modifiers to char, int, float and double types.
 These modifiers are signed, unsigned, short and long.

 - unsigned, makes the numbers only positive.  `unsigned int` contains at least the [0, 65,535] range.
-Uses 16 bits.
+4 Bytes.

 ```c
 unsigned int;